Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 Consider (\ref{symTdualprop}).
 The gauge-transformation matrix (\ref{V}) is diagonal.
 The effect of the gauge transformation on the matrix elements of $\widetilde{\mathscr{T}}^{\,i}$ is just a rescaling, as we already mentioned.
-The rescaling does not spoil the symmetry under exchange of ancillae, which still holds for (\ref{Lambda}):
+The rescaling does not spoil the symmetry with respect to the exchange of ancillae, which still holds for (\ref{Lambda}).
+Therefore,